jazzedgedev/support.jazzedge.com/plugins/bunny-video-webhook/README.md

 ## Features

 - **Automatic Processing**: Captures video uploads from Bunny.net via webhook
-- **Filename Parsing**: Extracts lesson ID and chapter ID from video filenames
+- **Filename Parsing**: Extracts lesson ID from video filenames (chapter ID is optional and ignored)
 - **Database Updates**: Automatically updates `wp_alm_lessons` table with HLS Playlist URLs
 - **Smart Filtering**: Only processes videos with "-sample" in the filename
 - **Comprehensive Logging**: Logs all events for manual review and debugging